Alex Barré-Boulet

-Alex Barré-Boulet (born May 21, 1997) is a Canadian professional ice hockey forward for the Colorado Eagles of the American Hockey League (AHL) while under contract with the Colorado Avalanche of the National Hockey League (NHL).
+Alex Barré-Boulet (born May 21, 1997) is a Canadian professional ice hockey player who is a forward for the San Jose Sharks of the National Hockey League (NHL).
 Originally undrafted by teams in the NHL, he signed as an unrestricted free agent with the Tampa Bay Lightning in March 2018.
-Barré-Boulet has also previously played for the Seattle Kraken and Montreal Canadiens.
+Barré-Boulet has also previously played for the Seattle Kraken, Montreal Canadiens and Colorado Avalanche.

 Playing career

 Junior

 Barré-Boulet played at the midget level in his native Quebec with both the Rive-Sud Express Midget Espoir and Lévis Commandeurs of the Quebec Junior AAA Hockey League (QMAAA) from 2012 to 2014.
 He was a late round draft pick to the Drummondville Voltigeurs (102nd overall) in the 2013 Quebec Major Junior Hockey League (QMJHL) entry draft.
 Developing early as an offensive under-sized forward, Barré-Boulet lead the Voltigeurs with 54 assists, placing second in team scoring with 89 points in just his second QMJHL season in 2015–16.

 During his third season in the QMJHL in 2016–17, Barré-Boulet was traded by the Voltigeurs to the Blainville-Boisbriand Armada in exchange for two players and three draft selections.
 In scoring at a greater than point-per-game pace with the Armada, Barré-Boulet recorded 14 goals to lead the league in that year's playoffs.

 Originally undrafted into the National Hockey League (NHL), Barré-Boulet secured a three-year, entry-level contract with the Tampa Bay Lightning on March 1, 2018.
 He finished the 2017–18 QMJHL season recording a league-leading 53 goals and 63 assists for 116 points in 65 games to claim the Jean Béliveau Trophy as well as the Michel Brière Memorial Trophy as league MVP.
 Barré-Boulet would help the Armada advance to the President's Cup Finals that spring, ultimately falling short against the Acadie–Bathurst Titan in six games.